flimflam-austin/hugo-cms-test/site/content/quick_reads/20180827-catholic-church/index.md

     _key: card-2-dfeea6b7-ec20-415c-b9e7-98de816c5b9a
   - order: 2
     body: >-
-      > ‘I really worry about a loss to credibility, a loss of trust.
+      > "I really worry about a loss to credibility, a loss of trust.
 There’s no use denying it.
-We can’t sugarcoat it, this is disastrous.’
+We can’t sugarcoat it, this is disastrous."